lohic/ITS/wp-content/plugins/acf-flexible-content/readme.txt

 == Changelog ==

+= 1.0.1 =
+* [Updated] Updated sub field type list to remove 'Tab' and 'Flexible Content' as these do not work as sub fields

+= 1.0.0 =
+* [Updated] Updated update_field parameters
+* Official Release

+= 0.1.7 =
+* [IMPORTANT] This update requires the latest ACF v4 files available on GIT - https://github.com/elliotcondon/acf4
+* [Added] Added category to field to appear in the 'Layout' optgroup
+* [Updated] Updated dir / path code to use acf filter

 = 0.1.6 =
 * [Fixed] Fix JS bug preventing a new field to be added to a new field group - https://github.com/elliotcondon/acf4/issues/41